Skip to main content

 Tip

-• The SB2040 V3 comes pre-flashed with the Katapult firmware for CAN connection at a rate of 1M.
+• SB2040 V3 comes pre-flashed from the factory with Katapult firmware for CAN connections at a rate of 1M

 • Katapult Firmware Flashing